Julka235/Julka235/README.md

 # 📂 Featured Projects:

-## 🎙️ Speech Command Classifier | Python, PyTorch, Librosa
+## 🎤 Speech Command Classifier | Python, PyTorch, Librosa

-- Developed a speech recognition model to classify command audio files using deep learning techniques.
+- Collaborated in a team of two to develop a speech recognition model for classifying command audio files.
 - Implemented and compared three neural network architectures: 2D CNN, 1D CNN, and a ResNet18-based pre-trained model.
 - Preprocessed audio data with resampling, Voice Activity Detection (VAD), padding, and log spectrogram conversion for improved model performance.
 - Evaluated models using confusion matrices and loss analysis, optimizing hyperparameters for better accuracy.
--

 ## 🎮 Wordle Game | Python, Pygame

 - Developed a Wordle-inspired word-guessing game using Python and the Pygame library, replicating the popular word puzzle mechanics.